shaiktahseen/shaiktahseen/README.md

 - 👋 Hi, I’m @shaiktahseen
-- 👀 I’m interested in Full stack & Frontend web developement.
+- 👀 I’m interested in Frontend web developement.
 - 🌱 I’m currently learning MERN FULL STACK want to develop web pages, app which help industries, users for their effective productivity and growth!
 - 💞️ I’m looking to collaborate on Open sources contributions, Freelancing & Startups in Hyderabad.
 - 📫 How to reach me here is the link : https://linktr.ee/shaiktahseen.